GoogleCloudPlatform/rad-lab/modules/app_mod_elastic/README.md

 ## Prerequisites

-Ensure that the identity executing this module has the following IAM permissions:
+Ensure that the identity executing this module has the following IAM permissions, **when creating the project** (`create_project` = true):
 - `roles/resourcemanager.projectCreator`
 - `roles/compute.admin`

-The project creator permissions are only necessary when `create_project` is set to true.
-Otherwise, these permissions are not needed.
+When deploying in an existing project, ensure the identity has the following permissions on the project:
+- `roles/compute.admin`
+- `roles/container.admin`
+- `roles/logging.admin`
+- `roles/monitoring.admin`
+- `roles/iam.serviceAccountAdmin`
+- `roles/iam.serviceAccountUser`
+- `roles/resourcemanager.projectIamAdmin`

+Also ensure that the identity creating the resources has access to a billing account, via `roles/billing.user`.

 ## Reference Architechture Diagram